State prepares for Phase 3 of reopening plan

 TOPEKA, Kan.
-(KSNT) – The latest phase in the state’s reopening plan begins on Monday.
+(KSNW) – The latest phase in the state’s reopening plan begins on Monday.

 It’s up to local officials to decide what to do in their community, but many are still following the state’s lead on how to go about reopening.